 Security devices must be tested on a regular basis to ensure that they are working properly and successfully protecting your company’s premises.
 Without regular testing, devices may malfunction and fail to detect possible threats, leaving your organization open to security breaches.

-Furthermore, regular testing enables the identification and adjustment of any vulnerabilities or flaws in the security system, so ensuring the business’s and its assets’ ongoing safety.
+Furthermore, regular testing enables for the identification and adjustment of any vulnerabilities or flaws in the security system, so ensuring the business’s and its assets’ ongoing safety.

 How to perform walk tests of your security devices?

-1. Visual Inspection
+1. Visual inspection

 When they are accessible, start by taking a look at the security devices around your perimeter, such as video surveillance cameras, radars, and motion detectors.
 Check for any damage or wear and tear that could affect their performance.
 Report any equipment deterioration to your security installer.